Skip to content

 Good development requires actual attention, honest communication, and a shared standard between athlete and coach.
 Volume is not the model.
 Depth is.

+Performance development only matters if it survives contact with the real environment.
 The work has to fit the game model, the calendar, the staff, the resources, and the athlete in front of you.
 Otherwise it is just beautiful programming that breaks the moment reality arrives.

 How the work is structured